cheerun/kr-postposition/README.md

 # kr-postposition
-For suitable postposition on korean word
+Combine suitable postposition on korean word

 ## merge(word, type)
 Merge and return word with proper postposition according to type.
 (attach() was deprecated.
-It will be removed on next major update)
+It will be removed on next major update, v3.0.0)

 `word`:
 The word you want to attach postposition